gaboesquivel/gaboesquivel/content/projects/eos-costa-rica.md

 video: "https://www.youtube.com/watch?v=-1y0fGs8Xgw&"
 images: []
 achievements:
-  - Played a key role in the EOS mainnet launch, ensuring network stability and security.
+  - Helped launch EOS mainnet and operated EOSIO validators.
-  - Led the development of a custom private blockchain for Grant Thornton.
+  - Built a private EOSIO chain for Grant Thornton Labs on Azure, Terraform, EOSIO, and React; shipped an MVP for intercompany transactions and tax workflows using a stablecoin, hashing, and IPFS.
-  - Managed validator nodes across multiple EOSIO-based networks.
+  - Built the EOS Rate frontend with React and Styled Components.
 story:
-  - Joining EOS Costa Rica at its inception, I helped launch the EOS mainnet and managed validator nodes across multiple EOSIO-based networks to maintain blockchain stability and security.
+  - I helped launch the EOS mainnet and operated validator nodes across EOSIO-based networks.
-  - As main architect and tech lead, I built a team and designed the architecture for Grant Thornton's custom private blockchain using Azure, Terraform, EOSIO, and a React client.
-This implementation provided an enterprise blockchain solution tailored to specific requirements.
+  - As architect and tech lead I designed a private EOSIO chain for Grant Thornton Labs on Azure, Terraform, EOSIO, and React.
+The MVP covered intercompany transactions and tax workflows with a stablecoin, hashing, and IPFS.
-  - I also managed open source software development and developer relations to build community engagement.
-My work at EOS Costa Rica included establishing the custom development services division and expanding technical capabilities within the organization.
+  - I also ran open-source work and developer relations, including workshops around TicoBlockchain.cr and CryptoCantinaCR.
 experienceCompany: "EOS Costa Rica"
 order: 11
 year: 2018